Neulasta: 7 things you should know

 - If a patient misses a dose due to an OBI for Neulasta failure or leakage, administer a new dose by single-dose prefilled syringe for manual use, as soon as possible after detection.

 - Health providers should only use the prefilled syringe co-packaged in the Neulasta Onpro® kit with the OBI for Neulasta.
-This prefilled syringe contains additional solution to compensate for liquid loss during delivery through the OBI for Neulasta.
+This prefilled syringe contains an additional solution to compensate for liquid loss during delivery through the OBI for Neulasta.
 If this prefilled syringe was to be used for a manual injection, it would result in the patient receiving an overdose.
 If the single-dose prefilled syringe for manual use is used with the OBI for Neulasta, the patient may receive less than the recommended dose.

 - The OBI for Neulasta should NOT be used to deliver any other drug product except the Neulasta prefilled syringe co-packaged with the OBI for Neulasta.